levaintech/levain-examples/README.md

 This means that you can create a new project from the Levain Launchpad and select the example you want to start with after whitelisting the example.
 For more information on the available frontmatter options, see the `./examples/contented.config.mjs` file.

+Accompanying prose should be added in the `README.md` as you would for any other project describing the example and how to use it.
+The list of plugins for parsing and compiling the `README.md` is available in the `./examples/contented.config.mjs` file.

+> https://examples-frontmatter.levain.app contains all the examples and templates with prose compiled and rendered.

 ## Read the Docs